minbeomkim/minbeomkim.github.io/_news/announcement_11.md

 related_posts: false
 ---

 Our 3 papers are accepted to NAACL 2025!!!
-See you in Albuquerque, USA 🇺🇸.
+See you in Albuquerque, USA. 🇺🇸